appsmithorg/appsmith-docs/website/docs/reference/widgets/checkbox.md

 #### Alignment `String`

 <dd>
-Determines the positioning of the label, either to the left or right side of the widget.
-By adjusting this property, you can control the visual alignment of the checkbox within the widget's layout
+Alignment refers to how a label is positioned relative to a widget.
+By adjusting this property, you can control the visual alignment of the label within the widget's layout
 </dd>

 ### Property group - Validations